 - Use these data for health statistical reporting and analysis only.

-- For sub-national geography, do not present or publish death counts of 9 or fewer or
+- Do not present or publish death counts of 9 or fewer or

 death rates based on counts of nine or fewer (in figures, graphs, maps, tables, etc.).